 Do not apply heat for more than 5 to 10 minutes at a time.

 Menthol: Many menthol preparations – creams, lotions, or gels – are available for pain relief.
-When they’re rubbed into the skin, they increase blood circulation to the affected area and produce a warm (or sometimes cool), soothing feeling that lasts for several hours.
+When they’re rubbed into the skin, they increase blood circulation to the affected area and produce a warm (or sometimes cool) soothing feeling that lasts for several hours.

-Precautions: Do not rub menthol near your eyes, over broken skin, a skin rash, or mucous membranes (such as inside your nose or mouth, or around your genitals and rectum).
+Precautions: Do not rub menthol near your eyes, or over broken skin, a skin rash, or mucous membranes (such as inside your nose or mouth, or around your genitals and rectum).

 Make sure you do not get menthol in your eyes.
 Wash your hands well with soap and warm water after using menthol.

 Do not use menthol on the skin of the treatment area during radiation therapy.